 Wei Tuo Fa Gong Temple

-This 80-year-old temple sits on small hillock overlooking a pond filled with carp and turtles and contains a number of shrines...
+Sitting on small hillock overlooking a pond filled with carp and turtles, this 80-year-old temple contains a number of shrines...

 This adventure group offers kayaking and bike tours around the island.
 Running two different kayak adventures, a beginners 2-hour paddle...

 Turn right at as you come off the jetty, continue past the police station and you'll come to the Sensory Trail.
 Learn about the crops...

 Hidden behind all the sun umbrellas, you'll find this small store selling cold drinks, and most importantly ice-cold fresh coconuts...

 Run by two sisters, this eating house is one of the cheaper options on the island.
 Choose from noodle, seafood and vegetable dishes all...

 A 10-minute bumboat ride (motorised sampan) from Changi Point Ferry Terminal at Changi Village lands you on the shores of Pulau Ubin.
 Singaporeans like to wax nostalgic about Ubin’s kampung (village) atmosphere, and a small resort aside, it has thus far resisted the lure of cashed-up developers.
 It remains a rural, unkempt expanse of jungle.
 Tin-roofed buildings bake in the sun, chickens squawk and panting dogs slump in the dust.
 The best way to get around is by bike (rental per day S$6 to S$12).